 As part of the 1939 vote establishing the University Archives, the Yale Corporation included "files of any matter printed for official use" and "undergraduate and graduate publications," as two types of materials to be placed in the University Archives.
-"For official use" includes all publications that are created in the course of conducting university business and made available to the general Yale community, its alumni, prospective students, and the general public, or sold through subscriptions or at museum or art gallery shops.
+"For official use" includes publications that are created while conducting university business and made available to the general Yale community, its alumni, prospective students, and the general public.
+“Undergraduate and graduate publications” includes those produced by student organizations.
 Like administrative records, which are considered archival and historically valuable, publications serve as a permanent record of the activity of the university.
-Publications may be printed or in born-digital form and may include film, audio, or video recordings.

-Please consult Depositing Official Yale Publications, Depositing Student Publications, and Publications Appropriate for Deposit for more information regarding the preservation of publications in the University Archives.
+For more information regarding the preservation of publications in the University Archives, please consult: